 1. Quantify and describe in detail all agriculture that currently takes place on the parcel(s).
-Hay crop share, roughly 40 acres
+Hay crop share, roughly 40 acres may crop share, roughly 40 acres

 2. Quantify and describe in detail all agricultural improvements made to the parcel(s).